 I think OS1 has been shutdown or nearly shutdown at this point.
 Open Source and Standards (OSAS) has offered some hosting for upstream Pulp's needs, like maybe hosting this environment.
 I'm emailing them to get some more details about hosting a Pulp inside the OSAS infrastructure.

-#12 Updated by bizhang over 2 years ago
+#12 Updated by bizhang about 3 years ago

 - Description updated (diff)

-#14 Updated by pcreech over 2 years ago
+#14 Updated by pcreech about 3 years ago